7468264/0/how to get the shop/README.md

 You will receive discord notification after successful subscription

+If you haven't received your role after subscribing for more than 1 hour, please DM the Discord administrators.

 **Transactions may take some time to process, so please be patient.
 Payments may take 15-60 minutes to synchronize with the system from the time they are made.**